 If the adviser is not operating under a licence, do not deal

-with them.
-They are breaking the law and you will have little
+with them - they are breaking the law and you will have little

 protection if things go wrong.

-Get a financial services
+Get a financial services guide

 The guide will tell you:

-- what services they offer
+- what services the adviser offers

 - how they charge and whether they receive any additional